Hydraulic Log-Splitters - Electric Vs. Gas-Powered

-- They require regular maintenance, including oil-changes, refuelling and air-filter changes.
+- Gas-powered log-splitters require regular maintenance, including oil-changes, refueling and air-filter changes.

 - Cannot be used near neighbours or near livestock, due to the intense sound volume that these designs produce.

-- Though they can be used anywhere, in comparison to electrical models, they are typically heavier, larger and more difficult to transport.
+- Though they can be used anywhere, in comparison to electrical models, gas-powered models are typically heavier, larger and more difficult to transport.
 Many larger-scale models require additional road-towing kits to effectively move them around.

 Hydraulic Log-Splitter; Electrical Or Gas-Powered?